ADDISON: 469-547-1019

 They usually choose between a meat or seafood base matched with either one or two other ingredients like rice, beans, white cheese, or chiles.

-The original Mexican fajita is a popular dish of grilled meat and/or vegetables served with warm tortillas.
+The original Mexican Fajita is a popular dish of grilled meat and/or vegetables served with warm tortillas.

 In the U.S., it is served most often on a dramatic sizzling platter with rice, sour cream, and salsa.